STRATEGIC PLAN | doc

 SSNs should not be disclosed to third parties external to the University except where required for business necessity or permitted by law.
 When disclosing SSNs to third parties as required or permitted by law, such disclosure should be conditioned upon a written agreement that includes terms that:

-If a University employee discovers that SSNs have been disclosed or accessed inappropriately, then the employee must immediately notify the Computer Information Technology Office (CIT), which will work with the Office of University Counsel to ensure that those individuals are notified to the extent required by applicable law.
+If a University employee discovers that SSNs have been disclosed or accessed inappropriately, then the employee must immediately notify the Office of Technology Services department (OTS), which will work with the Office of University Counsel to ensure that those individuals are notified to the extent required by applicable law.

 Violation of University Policy